beego/beedoc/en-US/deploy/README.md

 		2013/04/13 19:36:17 [W] [stat views: no such file or directory]

-- Templates will load everytime without cache.
+- Templates will load every time without cache.

 - If error in the server, the browser will show this kind of view: